Can I donate my used books, music or movies to the library?

 - Books that are moldy, mildewed, food-stained, heavily highlighted, or falling apart.
 Materials previously stored in basements or garages need special checking.
 If they smell, they can’t sell.

 - Most magazines more than a year old (or three months old for weekly magazines).
-Exceptions: We do accept back copies of Architectural Digest, Bon Appetite, Gourmet or other cooking magazines, and all magazines published before 1960.
+Exceptions: We do accept back copies of Architectural Digest, cooking magazines, and all magazines published before 1960.

 - Academic, scientific, medical, or similar professional journals.
-A local university library is most likely to be interested.
+A local university library is more likely to be interested.

-- Medical, legal and computer books older than ten years
+- Medical books, and legal, tax, computer, financial advice books older than five years

 - School textbooks that are no longer used